 Chicago, IL — TJ Jones hasn’t exactly won the jackpot, but he is about to cash in thanks to Jake Hager, a.k.a.
 Jack Swagger.
-The pair fight at Bellator 221 on Saturday in Chicago, and Cook gets a chance to derail the ex-WWE star.
+The pair fight at Bellator 221 on Saturday in Chicago, and Jones gets a chance to derail the ex-WWE star.

 The Jack Swagger experience is something like a bizarre lottery.
 When Scott Coker signed the former WWE superstar, he no doubt was hoping to find similar success to what Strikeforce and Bellator MMA had with fellow pro wrestling champ Bobby Lashley.
 Lashley owns a respectable 15-2 record in mixed martial arts, and was a big draw for Bellator prior to returning to his old WWE stomping grounds.

 Swagger, or Hager if you prefer, fills that void.
 But Swagger, a decorated collegiate wrestler, was getting a late start in the fight game.
 He was 36 when he made his debut, and enters his sophomore outing at 37.
 Finding suitable opponents for an athlete with almost zero real fight experience has been an interesting process for Bellator.

 At Bellator LA in his debut, Swagger got JW Kiser, a man with more underground fights than professional showings.
 TJ Jones is the man tasked with stopping Swagger at Bellator 221, and the meat plant worker has certainly put the effort in.

 After all, he’s shed over sixty pounds since taking the fight.